 States of Matter!

 We also investigated the changes that occur when matter transitions from one state to another.
-We all know that when a liquid transitions to a gas, it is called vaporization (or evaporation), and changes between solids and liquids are referred to as melting and freezing, but some of the change terms were new, such as deposition (gas to solid).
+We all know that when a liquid transitions to a gas, it is called vaporization (or evaporation), and changes between solids and liquids are referred to as melting and freezing, but some of the change terms were new, such as sublimation (solid to gas).
 Through demonstrations with dry ice (the solid state of carbon dioxide), the students were able to observe one particularly exciting transition in action: sublimation (solid to gas).

 We studied sublimation by adding dry ice to water.
-The warmth of the water causes the dry ice to sublimate rapidly, releasing bubbles of cold gas that cool the air and allows water vapor to condense, for a mysterious-looking brew that quickly sinks and dissipates.
-This was great fun to investigate and allowed the students to see all three states of matter (solid, liquid and gas) and several transitions (sublimation, condensation, sometimes solidification when the water would freeze to ice around the very cold dry ice) in a single cup.
-For fun, at the end of the lesson, we did a larger version of this experiment with a Halloween cauldron, and added some soap bubbles for an extra-special effect!
+The warmth of the water causes the dry ice to sublimate rapidly, releasing clouds of white vapor (carbon dioxide gas) that quickly sinks and dissipates.
+This was great fun to investigate and allowed the students to see all three states of matter (solid, liquid and gas) in a single cup.

 Check out this video on how to make dry ice bubbles!